oemof/tespy/docs/basics/rankine_cycle.rst

 Besides visualization, this feature is also useful for analysis purposes.
 For example, the T-s diagram above shows a closed loop, validating the accuracy of the model.
-By applying fluprodia, you can create and customize different types of diagrams for all pure and pseudo-pure fluids available in CoolProp.
+By applying fluprodia, we can create and customize different types of diagrams for all pure and pseudo-pure fluids available in CoolProp.
 For more information on fluprodia have a look at the `online documentation <https://fluprodia.readthedocs.io/en/latest/>`_.